YoFirmy/bank_tech_test/README.md

 # Bank Program

 This is a program for interacting with a bank account.
+I used a TDD process to create this program, writing out what commands I wanted the program to respond to in a manual feature test in irb first.
+After writting unit tests to match the failing feature tests, passing these tests and repeating this cycle gave me a program that I think is very intuitive to use.

 ## Set up
 Once you have Forked/Cloned this repo run: